clj-kondo/clj-kondo/doc/linters.md

 *Config:* use `:exclude [:s]` to suppress the above warning.

-### Constant test
+### Constant condition

-*Keyword:* `:constant-test`.
+*Keyword:* `:constant-condition`.

-*Description:* warn on a test whose outcome is the same on every run.
-The value of such a test can vary, its truthiness cannot:
+*Description:* warn on a condition whose outcome is the same on every run.
+The value of such a condition can vary, its truthiness cannot:

-- a test that is always truthy, like a function that is passed instead of called, or a lazy seq, which is truthy even when empty.
+- a condition that is always truthy, like a function that is passed instead of called, or a lazy seq, which is truthy even when empty.
 Use `seq` to test a collection for emptiness
-- a test that is always falsy, like `nil`
+- a condition that is always falsy, like `nil`
 - a `cond` clause after a catch-all test
 - a `:default` reader conditional branch that is not last